QuoteCountertops/coding-challenge-tools/coding_challenge.md

 linking to external JS/CSS/etc. You may take this opportunity to demonstrate your CSS3 or HTML5 knowledge.

-We recommend using [Backbone.js](http://documentcloud.github.com/backbone/) for front-end MVC, and recommend against using heavier front-end frameworks (like Angular, for example).
-That way we can get better insight into your thought process and your understanding of the framework itself.
+We recommend using [KnockoutJS](http://knockoutjs.com/) for front-end MVC.

 Host it!
 --------